jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

   In addition to the environment variables defined for each options, you can define the following environment variables to configure valet:

-  - VALET_USER_DIRECTORY="~/valet.d": set the path to the valet user directory (in which to find user commands).
+  - VALET_USER_DIRECTORY=\"~/valet.d\": set the path to the valet user directory (in which to find user commands).
-  - VALET_NO_COLOR="true": will disable the color output for logs and help.
+  - VALET_NO_COLOR=\"true\": will disable the color output for logs and help.
-  - VALET_COLOR_XXX="color": will set the colors for the logs and the help, XXX can be one of these: DEFAULT, TITLE, OPTION, ARGUMENT, COMMAND, DEBUG, INFO, WARNING, SUCCESS, ERROR, TIMESTAMP, HIGHLIGHT.
+  - VALET_COLOR_XXX=\"color\": will set the colors for the logs and the help, XXX can be one of these: DEFAULT, TITLE, OPTION, ARGUMENT, COMMAND, DEBUG, INFO, WARNING, SUCCESS, ERROR, TIMESTAMP, HIGHLIGHT.
-  - VALET_NO_WRAP="true": will disable the text wrapping for logs.
+  - VALET_NO_WRAP=\"true\": will disable the text wrapping for logs.
-  - VALET_NO_ICON="true": will disable the icons for logs and help.
+  - VALET_NO_ICON=\"true\": will disable the icons for logs and help.
-  - VALET_NO_TIMESTAMP="true": will disable the timestamp for logs.
+  - VALET_NO_TIMESTAMP=\"true\": will disable the timestamp for logs.
-  - VALET_LOG_COLUMNS="120": set the number of columns at which to wrap the logs to 120 (if wrap is enabled); defaults to the terminal width.
+  - VALET_LOG_COLUMNS=\"120\": set the number of columns at which to wrap the logs to 120 (if wrap is enabled); defaults to the terminal width.
-  - VALET_CI_MODE="true": will simplify the log output for CI/CD environments (or slow systems), will display the logs without colors, without wrapping lines and with the full date.
+  - VALET_CI_MODE='true': will simplify the log output for CI/CD environments (or slow systems), will display the logs without colors, without wrapping lines and with the full date.
-  - VALET_REMEMBER_LAST_CHOICES="3": number of last choices to remember when selecting an item from a command menu.
+  - VALET_REMEMBER_LAST_CHOICES='3': number of last choices to remember when selecting an item from a command menu.
 Set to 0 to disable this feature and always display items in the alphabetical order.
-  - VALET_DO_NOT_USE_LOCAL_BIN="false": if true, valet will use the executable from the PATH even if they exist in the valet bin/ directory.
+  - VALET_DO_NOT_USE_LOCAL_BIN='false': if true, valet will use the executable from the PATH even if they exist in the valet bin/ directory.

   These variables can be exported in your .bashrc file.
   Alternatively, you can define them in your valet user config file, located by default at ~/.config/valet/config.
 This path can be configured using the VALET_USER_CONFIG_FILE